A city with spirit and history

 In terms of gastronomy, Abruzzo boasts a rich cuisine.
 In L'Aquila you can taste traditional dishes such as "arrosticini" (lamb skewers), pasta "maccheroni alla chitarra" and local cheeses and wines.
 For wine lovers, the Abruzzo region is known for its great red wines, especially Montepulciano d'Abruzzo.

-The town retains its charm and friendly atmosphere, making it an ideal destination for those looking for a less touristy but all the more authentic place to discover.
+The town retains its charm and friendly atmosphere, making it an ideal destination for those looking for a less touristy but all the more authentic place to explore.
 Whether you're tempted to explore the medieval streets, head into the mountains or sample the local specialities.